-A veteran student who is receiving veteran benefits, and is placed on Academic Probation will be reported to the Veteran Administration prior to the commencement of the next semester.
-If the student remains on academic probation beyond two semesters and has not achieved a cumulative GPA of a 2.0 after the most recent semester (excluding summer session), the college is required to report a termination of benefits directly to the Veterans Administration due to unsatisfactory progress.
-The veteran's Certifying Official cannot certify a veteran for any class beyond that point until the cumulative GPA improves to a 2.0 or higher.
+A veteran student, who is receiving veteran benefits, and is placed on academic probation, that probation must be reported to the Veterans Administration prior to the commencement of the next semester.

+In accordance with Woodland Community College's policy on dismissal, students who remain on academic probation beyond two semesters where their cumulative GPA does not improve to a 2.0, or higher, the college is required to report a termination of benefits directly to the Veterans Administration due to unsatisfactory progress.
+The Woodland Community College Certifying Official cannot certify a veteran for any class beyond that point.
+Until the GPA is above a 2.0.

-Once the veteran's Certifying Official certifies or recertifies a student for re-enrollment after termination for unsatisfactory progress, the Veterans Administration presumes that the College has determined the student's ability to maintain satisfactory progress in the future.
+Once the veteran's Certifying Official certifies or recertifies a student for re-enrollment after termination for unsatisfactory progress, the Veteran's Administration presumes that the College has determined the student's ability to maintain satisfactory progress in the future.
 Any student needing to be recertified will need to consult the veteran's Certifying Official for assurance that all procedures and requirements have been met.